trungluongwww/room-finder-project/README.md

-# Room Finder Mobile App
+# Room Finder Mobile App (Nodejs, Expressjs, Postgresql, Flutter)

 This is a mobile application project designed to help users find apartments, rooms, and other accommodations easily.
 The app offers various features to facilitate the search process and enhance user experience.